polinchw/devops-extreme-automation-guide/README.md

 [ArgoCD AutoPilot](https://argocd-autopilot.readthedocs.io/en/stable/).
 This [auto-pilot](https://github.com/polinchw/auto-pilot) repo will install the hello-github-webhook-cd manifests along with the Helm charts defined in this [cluster-addons](https://github.com/polinchw/cluster-addons) repo.

+##### ArgoCD Image Updater

+The [auto-pilot](https://github.com/polinchw/auto-pilot) repo has been [configured](https://github.com/polinchw/auto-pilot/blob/main/projects/hello.yaml#L70) for this example to use the ArgoCD Image Updater to watch for new releases from hello-github-webhook.
+The ArgoCD Image Updater will update the [hello-github-webhook-cd](https://github.com/polinchw/hello-github-webhook-cd) repo when new docker images are posted to Docker Hub.

 ### Infrastructure as Code

 There are about 100 different ways to create a Kubernetes cluster.
 I've used Kubespray, RKE, individual cloud providers'